 Different Types of Compliance Risks

-The point of compliance programs is to reduce the company’s compliance risk — the potential for regulatory enforcement or other financial losses because the company isn’t in compliance with laws or regulations.
+The point of corporate compliance programs is to reduce the company’s compliance risk — the potential for regulatory enforcement or other financial losses because the company isn’t in compliance with laws or regulations.

 First, we can define compliance risk by subject.
 Regulators enact rules to address all sorts of subjects, and companies need compliance programs to address those issues somehow.
 The main compliance risks include:

-- Corruption: companies must work to prevent bribery, bid-rigging, and other improper business practices.
+Companies must work to prevent bribery, bid-rigging, and other improper business practices.

-- Reporting: companies may need to file financial statements, liquidity data, and other reports to regulators, at required times and in specified formats.
+Companies may need to file financial statements, liquidity data, and other reports to regulators, at required times and in specified formats.

-- Data Protection: companies must try to keep customer and employee personal data secure, and disclose any breaches of privacy according to various deadlines.
+Companies must try to keep customer and employee personal data secure, and disclose any breaches of privacy according to various deadlines.

-- Environmental, Health, and Safety: companies need to obey rules for environmental pollution, worker safety, and related issues.
+Companies need to obey rules for environmental pollution, worker safety, and related issues.

-- Employment: companies need to maintain ethical workplace practices, including wage-and-hour issues, anti-discrimination, anti-harassment, and more.
+Companies need to maintain ethical workplace practices, including wage-and-hour issues, anti-discrimination, anti-harassment, and more.

 We can also define compliance risk by capability.
 That is, every compliance program first needs to understand what its regulatory obligations are—which is not always easy.
 Especially for global corporations, regulations change constantly, and even the task of knowing which regulations exist and apply to your firm can be challenging.